Skip to main content

 Surety Bonds

-State and local governments often require that licensed businesses obtain surety bonds.
-A surety bond is similar to an insurance policy.
-It guarantees that the business will perform on the contracts it entered into.
-Businesses that contract with government agencies must be bonded.
-Private firms, particularly in the construction industry, may require bonding as well.
+State and local governments often make licensed businesses get surety bonds.
+A surety bond is like an insurance policy.
+It guarantees that the business will perform on the contracts it signs.
+Businesses that contract with government agencies need this.
+Private firms and notaries may also require bonding, particularly in the construction industry.

-The best way to address legal limitations on a business is to work with a qualified attorney.
-Contact a business and commercial law attorney in your area.
+The best way for small business owners to address legal limitations on a business is to work with a business and commercial law attorney.

 Was this helpful?